 Negative Binomial Distribution

-The negative binomial distribution models the number of failures before a specified number of successes in a series of Bernoulli trials.
+The negative binomial distribution, also known as the Pascal distribution or the Polya distribution, models the number of failures before a specified number of successes in a series of Bernoulli trials.
 A Bernoulli trial is an experiment with two possible outcomes, labeled 'success' and 'failure,' where the probability of success has a fixed value for all trials.

 In jury selection, the number of rejected candidates before 12 jurors have been selected has a negative binomial distribution.